FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

-While repeatability can be addressed by repeating the search several times, the differences in the comparability scenario may be systematic, e.g. seeming like a bias in one or both benchmark groups.
+While repeatability can be addressed by repeating the search several times, the differences in the comparability scenario may be systematic, i.e. seeming like a bias in one or both benchmark groups.

 MLRsearch algorithm does not really help with the repeatability problem.
 This document RECOMMENDS to repeat a selection of "important" tests